Terraform-VMWare-Modules/terraform-vsphere-vm/tests/smoke/README.md

 # Smoke Test

-You need to run the plan using tfvars.
-Example:
+You need to run the plan using vars.tfvars

+### Example:

 ```hcl
 viserver   = "fill"